danfickle/openhtmltopdf/README.md

 ## CHANGELOG

 ### head - 1.0.1-SNAPSHOT
++ [#403](https://github.com/danfickle/openhtmltopdf/issues/403) Soft hyphen support.
+Soft hyphens are now replaced with hard hyphens when used as line ending character.
+Thanks @sbrunecker.
 + [#408](https://github.com/danfickle/openhtmltopdf/issues/408) Fix for bookmarks not working with HTML5 parsers such as JSoup.
 Thanks @syjer for investigating and fixing and @Milchreis for reporting.
 + [#404](https://github.com/danfickle/openhtmltopdf/issues/404) Upgrade Batik to 1.12 and xmlgraphics-common to 2.4 (both used in SVG module) to avoid CVE in one or both.
 Thanks @avoiculet.
 + [#396](https://github.com/danfickle/openhtmltopdf/issues/396) Much faster rendering of boxes using border-radius properties.
 Thanks @mndzielski.